odorumaharaja/Sandbox-MoGe/README.md

 ## Notes

 - The setup and test steps were carried out following the guidelines on the [MoGe-2 project page](https://github.com/microsoft/MoGe).
+  - MoGe code is released under the MIT license, except for DINOv2 code in `moge/model/dinov2` which is released by Meta AI under the Apache 2.0 license.
+See [LICENSE](https://github.com/microsoft/MoGe/blob/main/LICENSE) for more details.
 - The repository is a sandbox implementation of the MoGe depth estimation application with an inference module and web UI.